Inclement Weather Cancellations

-Mid’s Inclement Weather and Class Cancellation Procedure (PDF, 2017 update)
+Mid’s Inclement Weather and Course Cancellation Procedure (PDF, 2017 update)

 - The college may remain open

-- The college may cancel classes with offices remaining open for business
+- The college may cancel courses, activities, and events with services remaining open for business

 - The college may close

-- With no on-campus housing students must travel to their classes.
+- With no on-campus housing, students must travel to attend courses.

-- The college does not encourage students to take unnecessary risks in order to come to class.
+- The College does not encourage students to take unnecessary risks in order to attend courses.

 - Mid Michigan College does not close as readily as public schools.